 Grounded in the Terminal

 With the Indonesian authorities alerted to Harry’s return, they were ready to pounce.
 And naturally, he didn’t have a return ticket.
 In order to enter Indonesia as a tourist, the traveller needs a return ticket to prove they are leaving the country.
 But with Harry looking to get work in the country he calls home, he had no intention of leaving.
 He neglected this bizarre requirement of Indonesian law and was unable to “pay” his way past the airport officials.
 Thus Harry was denied entry into Indonesia.

 So began Harry’s 10-day detention in limbo land.

-Between a prisoner and a freeman, Harry was not put in any sort of prison cell, nor was he allowed to pass customs and leave the airport.
-Instead he was told that he needed stay in the Lionair staff baggage room, as they were the airline that he flew with, until he could book a flight back to his country of birth, Holland.
+Between a prisoner and a freeman, Harry was not put in any sort of prison cell, nor was he allowed to pass Customs and leave the airport.
+Instead, he was told that he needed to stay in the Lionair staff baggage room, as they were the airline that he flew with until he could book a flight back to his country of birth, Holland.

 This was out of the question.
 So he endured the cockroaches, the stifling heat and cramped conditions in the dim, forgotten backrooms of the capital’s airport.

 Besides being denied a bed and privacy (guards would escort him to every toilet break), he had no food provided, no toiletries – not even a toothbrush.

 Understandably, his temperament and patience were tested during this emotionally exhausting time.
 It was the Lionair ground staff that helped him keep his sanity.
 At first, they treated him in a typically hospitable manner, as they would any passenger.
 But as the days dragged on, they opened up their hearts and treated him like family, sharing food and laughter just when his money and mood began to dwindle.